-In 1997, the Corporation and certain of its subsidiaries retained the legal services of Sidley & Austin, Chicago, Illinois.
+In 1998, the Corporation and certain of its subsidiaries retained the legal services of Sidley & Austin.
 William O. Fifield, a director of the Corporation, is a partner in that firm.
-Management believes that the cost of services so rendered by Sidley & Austin during 1997 was reasonable compared with the cost of obtaining similar services from other firms.
-The Corporation and certain of its subsidiaries expect to retain Sidley & Austin in 1998.
+Management believes that the cost of services so rendered by Sidley & Austin during 1998 was reasonable compared with the cost of obtaining similar services from other law firms.
+The Corporation and certain of its subsidiaries expect to retain Sidley & Austin in 1999.

-The Corporation paid \$1,018,000 to Bergstrom Corporation in 1997 for hotel, lodging, and automobile rental and purchasing costs.
+The Corporation paid \$471,000 to Bergstrom Corporation in 1998 for automobile rental and purchasing costs and hotel and lodging costs.
 John F. Bergstrom and Richard A. Bergstrom, his brother, own 75 percent and 25 percent, respectively, of Bergstrom Corporation.
-Bergstrom Corporation sold its hotel and lodging businesses in January of 1998.
-In addition, the Corporation leases office space in Neenah and Menasha, Wisconsin from Neenah Downtown Redevelopment Associates Limited Partnership and Downtown Menasha Associates Limited Partnership, respectively, two partnerships engaged in the redevelopment of downtown real estate in such cities.
-John F. Bergstrom owns a 15 percent limited partner interest in each such partnership.
-During 1997, rental payments made by the Corporation to such partnerships totaled \$622,000 and \$27,000, respectively.
+In addition, the Corporation leases office space in Neenah, Wisconsin from Neenah Downtown Redevelopment Associates Limited Partnership, a partnership engaged in the redevelopment of downtown real estate.
+John F. Bergstrom owns a 15 percent limited partner interest in such partnership.
+During 1998, rental payments made by the Corporation to such partnership were \$632,000.

-During 1997, K-C Aviation Inc., a wholly owned subsidiary of the Corporation, serviced and managed a corporate aircraft owned by Bergstrom Pioneer Auto and Truck Leasing ("Bergstrom Leasing"), a wholly owned subsidiary of Bergstrom Corporation.
-In addition, during 1997, the Corporation provided certain pilot services to Bergstrom Corporation with respect to such aircraft.
-The total fees paid in 1997 to K-C Aviation Inc. and the Corporation by Bergstrom Leasing and Bergstrom Corporation for such services rendered were \$716,000.
+During 1998, K-C Aviation Inc., a former wholly owned subsidiary of the Corporation, serviced and managed a corporate aircraft owned by Bergstrom Pioneer Auto and Truck Leasing ("Bergstrom Leasing"), a wholly owned subsidiary of Bergstrom Corporation.
+In addition, during 1998, the Corporation provided certain pilot services to Bergstrom Corporation with respect to such aircraft.
+The total fees paid in 1998 to K-C Aviation Inc. and the Corporation by Bergstrom Leasing and Bergstrom Corporation for such services rendered were \$677,000.
+The Corporation sold the outstanding shares of K-C Aviation Inc. on August 19, 1998.

 Management believes that the amounts charged and paid in connection with the foregoing arrangements were reasonable compared with the amounts which would be charged and paid for similar services or products from an unaffiliated third party.
-The Corporation and K-C Aviation Inc. expect to engage in similar transactions (excluding hotel and lodging) with Bergstrom Corporation, Bergstrom Leasing and the two partnerships in 1998.
+Except with respect to aircraft services previously provided by K-C Aviation Inc., and hotel and lodging services, the Corporation expects to engage in similar transactions with Bergstrom Corporation, Bergstrom Leasing and the partnership in 1999.